 * Composition for Multilingual Students: If taking ENG 209 as your first English course, choose the ENG 114 row.
 If taking ENG 201 or ENG 212 for your first English course, choose the ENG 104/ENG 105 row.

 Transfer Student Roadmap (2 Year)

-For students with an Early Childhood Education Associate Degree for Transfer.
-This 2017–2018 roadmap opens in a new tab.
+For students with an AS-T in Early Childhood Education.
+This roadmap opens in a new tab.

 This degree program is an approved pathway (“similar” major) for students earning the ADT in Early Childhood Education

 California legislation SB 1440 (2009) mandated the creation of the Associate Degree for Transfer (ADT) to be awarded by the California Community Colleges.
 Two types of ADTs are awarded: Associate in Arts for Transfer (AA-T) and Associate in Science for Transfer (AS-T).